Bucketlist Travels logo

 • Official star rating:

-A unique blend of sumptuous stately home, Baroque style and African chic designed for sheer indulgence.
+This unique blend of sumptuous stately home, Baroque style and African chic is designed for sheer indulgence.
 This, and immaculate service, earn Crater Lodge a place amongst the world’s most luxurious safari camps.

 What makes this camp most special is its unrivalled location – perched on the rim of Tanzania’s remarkable Ngorongoro Crater, and affording knock-out, uninterrupted views from all of its suites to the crater floor 600m below.